jfo/blog/source/posts/what-i-did-at-rc.md

 But I couldn't shake the feeling that I should be using the language that most of the people around me were using, so I resolved to learn it.
-I spent a couple of days reading through some tutorials, doing some exercises... it all seemed very familiar, like I had already done this step... it wasn't super exciting.
+I spent a couple of days reading through some tutorials, doing some exercises... it all seemed very familiar, like I had already done this step... it was not super exciting.

 On the third day of this, I was solving a [project euler](https://projecteuler.net/)